priyankapriyadarshini50/Hangman/README.md

 able to securly login and play games and logout of the application.
 * Store the refresh token in an HttpOnly cookie (protected from JS access)
 * I have set authentication middleware to accept and validate the cookies
+* CORS headers has been implemented for security
 * Swagger has been integrated with the Django game Application

 New game
 -----------------------
-The api/game/new/ endpoint starts a new game.
+The api/v1/game/new/ endpoint starts a new game.
 It assigns a random word from the list of following words for the player to guess:
 ["Hangman", "Python", "Django", "Bottle", "Data"]
 The player are allowed to guess incorrectly the number of characters in the word.
 So for example if the selected word in "Django", the player can make 5 incorrect guesses before loosing the game.